ndbrown6/modules/README.md

 # This is a folk from jrflab/modules.
-This module is tailored for WGS analysis.
+This module is BEING tailored for WGS analysis.
 [![Build Status](https://travis-ci.org/cBioPortal/cbioportal.svg?branch=master)](https://travis-ci.org/jrflab/modules)

 # Summary